ivan-moto/30-seconds-of-kotlin/README.md

 ### findLastIndex

-Returns the index of the last element for which the provided function returns true, or -1 if non is found.
+Returns the index of the last element for which the provided function returns true, or -1 if none is found.

 ```kotlin
 fun <T> findLastIndex(list: List<T>, predicate: (T) -> Boolean): Int =